codeforeauclaire/snowparking/README.md

 ### Method: ParseNotification(notfication)

-#### Output: Array of objects defining alternate side parking like this (Relating to a single notification):
+Return: Array of objects defining alternate side parking like this (Relating to a single notification):
 ```
 [
 	{